smappee/pysmappee/README.md

 0.2.14
 * Exclude test package

+0.2.15
+* Review consumption and production indices for solar series
+* Fix caching for local polling

 Support
 -------
 If you find a bug, have any questions about how to use PySmappee or have suggestions for improvements then feel free to